 In a new report published today, Medact and other leading health and climate NGOs argue that the UK health community must phase out its investments in the fossil fuel industry, with air pollution from fossil fuels being responsible for approximately 5% of all UK deaths.

 The ‘Unhealthy Investments’ report warns that investment in the fossil fuel industry is incompatible with health organisations’ moral and professional responsibilities to address these direct health implications, and the longer-term health impacts of climate change.

-To find out more about the report visit the ‘Unhealthy Investments’ report site which has further information and resources: http://www.unhealthyinvestments.uk
+You can find out more about the report on the ‘Unhealthy Investments’ report site: http://www.unhealthyinvestments.uk

 Last year, representative members of the British Medical Association (BMA) voted to end its investments in the fossil fuel industry and increase investment in renewable energy, because of the serious health threat posed by air pollution from coal, oil and gas, which accounts for 29,000 early deaths in the UK each year.